-If you are a social media manager with a digital agency, or run social media for your small business, you need a social media content calendar to help you visualize your content strategy without any chaos.
+If you work for a digital agency as a social media manager or handle social media for a small business, you’ll need a social media posting calendar to help you visualize your content strategy.

 An extremely comprehensive platform for social media scheduling and posting, SocialPilot can be a great tool of choice.
-If you are looking for an easy-to-use social media calendar tool, here are the robust features it offers.
+If you are looking for an easy-to-use social media posting calendar tools, here are the robust features it offers.

 - Digging deeper into your plan with filters: This is quite useful if you handle multiple clients and create month-long social media campaigns for them.
 You can filter your calendar view to dig deeper into account specific or group-specific scheduled content..